davvYap/day06_workshop/workshop6/ReadMe.txt

 4. ServerApp class is to generate the portnumber based on user input,subsequently call ExecutorService to define the number of threads to handle incoming request.
-Then, it will call CookieClientHandler to receive the response from client server.
+Then, it will pass CookieClientHandler instance to receive the response from client server.

 5. ClientApp is to pass in the localhost:portnumber to connect with the socket with ServerApp.
 User will be able to pass in the cmd such as: